Ferdinand Topacio: Counsel for the Arroyos

 Topacio is legal counsel for former Philippine President Gloria Macapagal Arroyo and her husband, former Philippine First Gentleman Jose Miguel Arroyo.
 He first represented Atty.
 Arroyo in 2011 before the Department of Justice in an electoral sabotage case against Mrs. Arroyo and others, but walked out of the proceedings when he perceived that it was a Kangaroo court.
 He represented Arroyo in his petition before the Supreme Court asking that Department Circular No. 41 of the Department of Justice be invalidated for being unconstitutional.
 He also filed a separate case before the Supreme Court questioning the legality of a joint order of the Justice Department and the Commission on Elections creating a joint panel to investigate allegations of poll fraud during the 2004 and 2007 general elections.
 Department of Justice.
 Topacio himself paid the 2 million peso bond required by the Supreme Court after it issued a temporary restraining order on November 15, 2011, allowing the former president to leave the country.
 Atty.
 Arroyo was subsequently cleared of the charges but the former president was indicted and arrested on November 18, 2011, in her hospital bed not withstanding a Temporary Restraining Order from the Supreme Court.
 On July 25, 2012, however, she was granted bail by the Trial Court and released from hospital detention at Veterans Memorial Medical Center.
-Eventually, on December 28, 2018, former President Arroyo, this time represented by Topacio later filed perjury charges against Senator Aquilino Pimintel III, the principal complainant in the Electorl Sobotage case, before the Prosecution Office of Pasay, for the latter's "False Testimony" implicating Arroyo.
+Eventually, on December 28, 2018, former President Arroyo, this time represented by Topacio later filed perjury charges against Senator Aquilino Pimintel III, the principal complainant in the Electoral Sobotage case, before the Prosecution Office of Pasay, for the latter's "False Testimony" implicating Arroyo.
 The case is still pending before the Department of Justice.

 After Arroyo was denied the right to depart the country despite the Supreme Court order, Topacio expressed confidence that his client would return to the country if allowed departure, and announced in a televised interview that should Arroyo not return to the Philippines, he would have one of his testicles removed.
 This remark was widely publicized in media, and commented upon in the social media site Twitter where it "trended" for some time.

 In March 2013, Topacio was asked to represent her, before the Supreme Court, in a plunder case filed against her and her son, incumbent Camarines Sur Congressman Dato Arroyo in connection with the Libmanan-Cabusao Dam Project.
 The case has been dismissed.
 He also appears for Mrs. Arroyo in a civil suit for damages in connection with the Maguindanao Massacre filed by the heirs of some of the victims thereof, represented by Atty.
 Harry Roque, in the Quezon City Regional Trial Court.
 The case was summarily dismissed.
 He also represented Mrs. Arroyo in a new plunder case against her and Taipan's Andrew Tan and George Yang among others, concerning the Lucky Chinatown in Binondo, Manila before the Ombudsman.
 The case was thrown out, but the complainants appealed to the Supreme Court.